grame-cncm/faust/embedded/faustgen/README.md

 #### Input controllers

 All control messages are received in the left most inlet (the signal + message inlet) with the `<label|path> <number>` syntax.
-Their number and exact syntax obviously depend of the actual Faust DSP code.  `Label` is the simple name of the controller (like `freq` of `gain`), and `path` is the complete path following the OSC convention (like `osc/freq` of `osc/gain` kind of path), which is preferable to use to be sure all controllers are distincts.The `number` parameter is the actual float value for the controller.
+Their number and exact syntax obviously depend of the actual Faust DSP code. `Label` is the simple name of the controller (like `freq` of `gain`), and `path` is the complete path following the OSC convention (like `osc/freq` of `osc/gain` kind of path), which is preferable to use to be sure all controllers are distincts.
+The `number` parameter is the actual float value for the controller.
 Use the *View DSP parameters* menu item to print all controller paths in the Max console with their label, path and range.

 #### Output controllers